 - Start saving for that emergency fund.
 Make sure you know exactly how to handle your emergency fund and get on a quick path of savings!

 - Make a plan to pay off debt.
 Stop the cash flow killer and start enjoying life.
 Need motivation?
 Check out the Everything You Need to Pay Off Debt.
 Also, get your debt free date here.

-You can move past this debate of emergency fund or pay off debt.
+You can move past this debate of emergency funds or paying off debt.